DoxingMethod/NetSecOS/README.md

 # NetSecOS
 Basic Home-made operating System
 Unfortunitly, I can't upload the files here, as Github does not allow the file types etc.
-I'll put the direct download here:
+I'll put the direct download here sometime when bugs are all fixed.

 # Info